opendigital/smart-energy-game/tests/game.output.main.md

 -   At the start of each month, each player has **[10]{.game-variable}
     energy tokens** (worth **\$[0.01]{.game-variable} each**) that
-    represent potential energy use beyond their basic needs.
+    represent non-essential energy use beyond their basic needs.

--   Each month, every player faces the same decision problem how much energy to use for their personal benefit (by putting tokens in their [private account]{.font-bold .color-private}) versus how much to conserve (by putting tokens in the [group conservation account]{.font-bold .color-conserve}).
+-   Each month, every player faces the same **decision problem:** how much energy to use for their private benefit (by putting tokens in their [private account]{.font-bold .color-private}) versus how much to conserve (by putting tokens in the [group conservation account]{.font-bold .color-conserve}).